Virtualization-projects/rancher-labs-wiki/Creating-Rancher-Environments-in--v1.6.13.md

 ## Networking Requirements in AWS

 1. Create a VPC
-2. Create 2 Subnets in the VPC.
+2. For this example, create 2 Subnets in the VPC.
 Ensure that these 2 subnets are in the same availability zone.
 In the rest of these instructions, we will refer to them as `Subnet A` and `Subnet B`.
 3. Create an additional network interface in `Subnet B`.

+In a Windows environment, each host must be in their own subnet.

 ## Launching Rancher Server